 Once out turn left onto the main-drag, İcadiye Caddesi.
-This is where people end up spending most of their time in Kuzguncuk.
-Almost immediately on your left you’ll find one of the only operating synagogues left in Istanbul, Beth Ya’akov.
-Built in 1878 its interior walls are decorated with trompe l’oeil panels, while its beautiful inner dome is decorated with landscape paintings depicting Israel.
-If you want to visit you have to register with the rabbinate beforehand.
+This street is where people end up spending most of their time in Kuzguncuk.
+Almost immediately on your left, you’ll find one of the only operating synagogues left in Istanbul, Beth Ya’akov.
+Built in 1878 its interior walls are decorated with trompe l’oeil panels, while its beautiful inner dome glows with landscape paintings depicting Israel.
+If you want to visit, you have to register with the rabbinate beforehand.

-I’ve slightly cheated here and included more than 5 things, but there’s really a huge amount to see in Kuzguncuk that I’ve still left out.
-For example, the well maintained Jewish and Greek cemeteries are regarded as two of the neighborhood’s highlights and Bostanlı has great walking trails, a community garden and a basketball court.
-The Ayios Georgios Monastery is another attraction, and further evidence of the districts’s distinctly cosmopolitan history while the stunningly situated Cemil Molla Mansion boasts, along with its elegant castellated architecture, the earliest installed private cinema and photo studio in the Ottoman Empire.
+I’ve slightly cheated here and included more than five things, but there’s really a tremendous amount to see in Kuzguncuk that I’ve still left out.
+For example, the Istanbullus and scholars regard the well maintained Jewish and Greek cemeteries as two of the neighborhood’s highlights, and Bostanlı has excellent walking trails, a community garden, and a basketball court.
+The Ayios Georgios Monastery is another attraction, and further evidence of the district’s distinctly cosmopolitan history while the stunningly situated Cemil Molla Mansion boasts, along with its elegant castellated architecture, the earliest installed private cinema and photo studio in the Ottoman Empire.